Buffered Streaming Graph Partitioning: Preliminaries

-Jafari et al.~\cite{jafari2021fast} proposed a shared-memory partitioning algorithm based on the same buffered streaming computing model we use here.
-Their algorithm uses the idea of multilevel algorithm but with a simplified structure in which the LDG one-pass algorithm constitutes the coarsening step, the initial partitioning, and the local search during uncoarsening.
-Our work differs from theirs in the fact that we focus on single-threaded execution, we use a traditional multilevel scheme, we construct a sophistication model instead of processing the nodes of a batch directly, and our algorithm is inspired on the Fennel one-pass algorithm, which outperformed LDG in previously published studies.
+A restreaming approach has been introduced by Nishimura~and~Ugander~\cite{nishimura2013restreaming}.
+In this model, multiple passes through the entire input are allowed, to allow iterative improvements.
+The authors proposed easily implementable restreaming versions of \AlgName{LDG} and \AlgName{Fennel}: \AlgName{ReLDG} and \AlgName{ReFennel}.
+Awadelkarim and Ugander~\cite{awadelkarim2020prioritized} studied the effect of node ordering for streaming graph partitioning.
+The authors introduced the notion of \emph{prioritized streaming}, in which (re)streamed nodes are statically or dynamically reordered based on some priority.
+Patwary~\etal~\cite{patwary2019window} proposed WStream, a greedy stream graph partitioning algorithm that keeps a sliding stream window.
+This sliding window contains a few hundred nodes such that it gives more information about the next node to be allocated to a block.
+However, the code is not available and the algorithm has only been evaluated on graphs with a few thousand vertices.
+Jafari~\etal~\cite{jafari2021fast} proposed a shared-memory partitioning algorithm based on a buffered streaming computational model similar to the one we use here.
+Their algorithm uses the idea of multilevel algorithm but with a simplified structure in which the \AlgName{LDG} one-pass algorithm constitutes the coarsening step, the initial partitioning, and the local search during uncoarsening.
+Our work differs from theirs in the fact that we focus on single-threaded execution, we construct a sophisticated model instead of processing the nodes of a batch directly, and our algorithm is inspired on the \AlgName{Fennel} one-pass algorithm, which outperformed \AlgName{LDG} in previously published studies.
+There are also a wide range of algorithms that focus on (buffered) streaming edge partitioning \cite{petroni2015hdrf, mayer2018adwise, sajjad2016boosting}.
+However, as our focus is on edge cut-based algorithms they are beyond the scope of this work.

-There are also a wide range of algorithms that focus on streaming edge partitioning \cite{petroni2015hdrf, mayer2018adwise, sajjad2016boosting}.
-This is a different graph partitioning approach in which the input is a stream of edges rather than a stream of nodes.
-These edges should be assigned to blocks of roughly equal size and the objective normally is the minimization of vertex-cut.
-Although closely related from an application perspective, this partitioning problem is not the focus~of~this~work.